Practitioner Guide

 When are CBAM certificates surrendered?

-CBAM certificates are surrendered annually, by 31 May of the year following the calendar year in which the imports occurred.
-For embedded emissions in goods imported during 2026, the surrender deadline is 31 May 2027.
-For 2027 imports, it is 31 May 2028.
+CBAM certificates are surrendered annually, by 30 September of the year following the calendar year in which the imports occurred.
+For embedded emissions in goods imported during 2026, the surrender deadline is 30 September 2027.
+For 2027 imports, it is 30 September 2028.
+The 30 September date was set by Regulation (EU) 2025/2083, the CBAM Simplification Regulation; before that, the deadline was 31 May.
 The declaration of embedded emissions is submitted at the same time, through the CBAM Registry.

 What is the EU CBAM annual declaration deadline in the definitive regime?

-31 May of the year following each import year.
+30 September of the year following each import year.
 The annual CBAM declaration is submitted through the Registry and states the total verified embedded emissions for each commodity imported in the prior calendar year.
+The deadline was extended from 31 May to 30 September by Regulation (EU) 2025/2083.

 What were the EU CBAM transitional phase dates?